belgattitude/profile-in-a-rush/README.md

 ### Why linked.in for contact ?

-Yes I'm not so happy with this...  not fan of it.
+Yes I'm not so happy with this...  no time to make something really amazing for now.

 ## The techs